glassandboxb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you complete each task properly.

 Remember to stay flexible and adapt to changes in the project.
 You may need to re-prioritize tasks or adjust your timeline if something unexpected occurs.
 Also, don't be afraid to ask for help or advice from your colleagues or online communities.
 They may have experienced a similar problem before and can offer valuable insights.

+# 2023-12-11
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder-to-maintain code, and potential performance issues down the line.
+It's better to write clear, simple code first and optimize only when profiling indicates a specific bottleneck.